 Until recently if often cost several thousand dollars to get a professional to build your site.
-But with today’s easy to use DIY website builders you can now have a professional quality small business website up in under an hour.
+But with today’s easy to use DIY website builders like Weebly you can now have a professional quality small business website up in under an hour.